PrashamTrivedi/MongoObsidianNotes/PSTT/Optimizing Storage.md

 - Limit: Upto 32 fields per index.
 - Can create like single field index but with more fields specified.
 - Index will be used as long as the first field mentioned in index are in query.
 - Index is fully utilised when first N fields are used in Query.
+(Called Index Prefixing)
 	- e.g. For a multi key index `{a:1,b:1,c:1}`
 	- If we use only `a` in query, index will be utilised and scan all documents with `a`.
 Which is optimal and intended
 	- If we use `a,b` or `a,b,c` index will be utilised and scan all documents with `a,b` or `a,b,c`, this is also optimal.